Setting Up a Bitnob Account

 Only switch after fully testing all flows and completing any required KYC.

-Before moving to production, ensure your code points to the correct base URL and uses your production client ID and secret key.
-Mixing keys across environments causes authentication failures.
+Before moving to production, ensure your code uses your production secret key.
+Your Client ID is the same across sandbox and production — only the Secret Key differs.
+Mixing secret keys across environments causes authentication failures.

 Generate HMAC Client ID and Secret Key